dottedmag/ppow/README.md

 Variable      | Meaning
 ------------- | -------
-@confdir      | The absolute path of the directory that contains the current modd config file.
+@confdir      | The absolute path of the directory that contains the current ppow config file.

 ## Controlling log headers

-Modd outputs a short header on the terminal to show which command is responsible for output.
+ppow outputs a short header on the terminal to show which command is responsible for output.
 This header is calculated from the first non-whitespace line of the command - backslash escapes are removed from the end of the line, comment characters are removed from the beginning, and whitespace is stripped.
 Using the